life-itself/tao/project-management /README.md

 ### Key job stories

-Product Owner as lead with involvement as appropriate of other relevant personnel
+Product Owner as lead with involvement as appropriate of other relevant personnel **[2-6h]**

-**[2-6h]**

 * Generate first set of user stories for this project.
 * Do **not** need to be comprehensive -- can add user stories later.
 However, good to have really core user stories down, and enough to cover, what (at this point), one would anticipate to be at least first 2-3 sprint iterations.
 * Cannot over-state the value of generating (good) user stories at this point.
 Will have a transformative effect on the quality of the project.
-* Should involve some or all of delivery team + scrum master, at least some part of this:
+* Should involve some or all of delivery team + scrum master, for at least some part of this, because:

   * Gets everyone up to speed
   * Rubber-duck test (have to explain and walk through user stories with others which helps clarify them)

 ### Kick-off meeting

-It is suggested this is merged with first sprint planning meet (however, can have separate, especially if you want to inform a broader group of people)
+It is suggested this is merged with first sprint planning meet (however, it can have separate, especially if you want to inform a broader group of people)

-Product Owner, Scrum Master and Delivery Team need to be there
+Product Owner, Scrum Master and Delivery Team need to be there.

 ## The Sprint Process and Key Concepts

 ### 2-week sprint process

-  * Tasks agreed in sprint planning meeting on a Monday -- sprint then runs for 2 weeks.
+  * Tasks agreed in sprint planning meeting on a Wednesday-- sprint then runs for 2 weeks.
   * Tasks should be in product backlog (see next item).

 ### Product Backlog